No Match Found

 “We are investing in the people, technologies and skills necessary to address the needs of our clients, their stakeholders and wider society.
 For example, we're investing in our capabilities around ESG, such as continuing to build our credibility in climate reporting, helping businesses transition through Net Zero and ensuring that transition is fair and just."

-Kevin Ellis, Chairman and Senior Partner at PwC UK
+Kevin Ellis, Senior Partner at PwC UK

 Helping clients rebuild trust with their stakeholders is critical if businesses are going to be successful in leading a recovery that creates a fairer, sustainable economy.
 This will require bold action and measured risks to transform business models, invest in new capabilities and seize on opportunities – something that can’t be achieved if people don’t have confidence in their leaders.

 “Risk surrounds us and needs to be managed and mitigated, not simply avoided or feared, in order to create opportunities, because that's the only way you're going to grow," says Mohammad Khan, General Insurance Leader, PwC UK.
 "If you know that something is going to come up, or you want to launch an innovative product, you have to bring everyone on that journey with you."

 To build and maintain trust with their people and wider stakeholders, organisations must take steps to create a genuine two-way dialogue.
 This ensures accountability and transparency, and creates more purpose-driven organisations that better reflect the concerns and goals of an increasingly diverse workforce.

 Again, this focus on people is one of the foundations of the New Equation.
 We're building a progressive workforce by continuing to recruit and invest in diverse talent and skills, while offering our people flexibility over how and when they work.
 We believe this tailored experience is key to maintaining a trusted relationship and ensuring our people are equipped, and feel empowered to solve our clients’ biggest problems.